The Common Framework is a set of translation principles that undergird every project Seed Company partners with.

 Acceleration is not about a race to reduce the number of years to translate a Bible.
 It is about introducing God’s Word into the community with faster access to usable Scriptures.

-With this method, the work for each translation project is broken down into goals that are achievable, on average, within a three-year timeline—creating a culture of success with a clear view of the finish line.
+This method breaks down the work for each translation project into goals that are achievable, on average, within a three-year timeline—creating a culture of success with a clear view of the finish line.

 Best of all, people don’t have to wait until the entire Bible is finished to receive God’s Word!
 As soon as books or stories are community tested, consultant checked, and revised as needed, they are distributed among the people, whose excitement continues to feed the work.
 The people’s hunger for more Scripture encourages translation teams to press on despite challenges.